scipopt/SCIP.jl/README.md

 is returned.
 This index can be used to retrieve the `SCIP_VAR*` or `SCIP_CONS*` pointer via `get_var` and `get_cons` respectively.

-`SCIPData` does not currently support deletion of variables or constraints.

 **Supported Features for MathOptInterface**: We aim at exposing many of SCIP's features through MathOptInterface.
 However, the focus is on keeping the wrapper simple and avoiding duplicate storage of model data.